Ban Ki-moons Concern and 62 Years of Nakba

 The crises in Gaza is also in urgent need of resolution.
 With the arrival of inclement winter weather, the humanitarian situation remains very troubling.
 The closure of Gaza should be lifted, consistent with Security Council resolution 1860, to allow for the unimpeded flow of humanitarian aid, commercial goods and people.
 Consistent with this same resolution, efforts must also be made to address Israel’s legitimate security concern.
 This should include mechanisms to prevent the smuggling of weapons into Gaza and an end to Palestinian rocket fire at Israeli civilians.

-Ten months after the end of hostilities in Gaza and southern Israel, the issue of 000_8683accountability for violations of International humanitarian and human rights law has not been adequately addressed.
+Ten months after the end of hostilities in Gaza and southern Israel, the issue of accountability for violations of International humanitarian and human rights law has not been adequately addressed.
 I call on both Israel and the relevant Palestinian authorities to conduct, without delay, credible domestic investigations into the many reported allegations of serious human rights violations.
 The reunification of Gaza and the West Bank is also essential.
 There can be no two State solution without a unified Palestinian territory.
 I support Egypt’s efforts in this regard, grounded in Arab League resolutions and supported by Security Council resolution 1860.

 Here is the Speech of UN Secretary General Ban Ki-moon as delivered on Nov.
 29 2008 at the UN in Vienna, read on his behalf by the Mr. Antonio Maria Costa.